btwonion/autodrop/README.md

 ### Component/Nbt filtering

-*You have to be careful: Setting the item to null and leaving an empty component will cause the mod to drop every item.*
+*You have to be careful: Setting the item to air and leaving an empty component will cause the mod to drop every item.*

 The format of the components/nbt is always the item command syntax of the version of Minecraft you're playing on.
 Unless you know the syntax by heart, you can simply use